Student transfers between schools

 School principals approve transfers, including when:

-- the student is transferring to their designated neighbourhood school; or
+- the student is transferring to their designated neighbourhood school

-- the student residence changes and is now closer to a different government school (where requested); or
+- the student residence changes and is now closer to a different government school (where requested)

-- transfer is sought from an Australian school outside the state system; or
+- transfer is sought from an Australian school outside the state system

-- the transfer is sought at the commencement of the school year or term 3 and in secondary schools the student can be accommodated mid-year without the reorganisation of the existing school program; or
+- the transfer is sought at the commencement of the school year or term 3 and in secondary schools the student can be accommodated mid-year without the reorganisation of the existing school program

-- transfer is requested (other than in those instances cited above) by a parent/carer and the principal of each school involved supports the request; or
+- transfer is requested (other than in those instances cited above) by a parent/carer and the principal of each school involved supports the request

 - a student is expelled from a school via the formal expulsion policy.
 For students of compulsory school age, the principal of the school from which the student has been expelled is responsible for ensuring enrolment in another school or registered training organisation in consultation with the local area team and regional office.